stofel/erespool/README.md

 erespool
 =====

-An OTP application like episcina but with blackjack Erespool is designed as a pool for resources, with a variable amount of workers.
+An OTP application like episcina but with blackjack.

+Erespool is designed as a pool for resources, with a variable amount of workers.
 Each worker is a Pid.